JulianNicholls/Raspberry-Pi-Misc/README.md

 if necessary.

+### attitude

+The beginning of a program to show the values returned from the accelerometers with the Wiimote in different orientations.
+I have abandoned it for now because my Wiimote clone is so flaky that there's no point continuing.

 ## node

-A Blynk library client program that updates Virtual Pin 9 with time seconds, responds to a slider on V1, updating a graph attached to V4, and has a terminal on V3 which feeds back and sends notifications.
+A Blynk library client program that updates Virtual Pin 9 with the seconds from the current time, responds to a slider on V1, updating a graph attached to V4, and has a terminal on V3 which feeds back and sends notifications.

 ## scratch